openfaas/docs/docs/reference/ssl/swarm-with-traefik.md

 # SSL on Swarm with Traefik

 To completely secure your OpenFaaS installation, you need SSL.
 On Swarm, you can do this easily with [Traefik][traefik] and [Let's Encrypt][letsencrypt].
-Traefik is is reverse proxy that comes with SSL support via Let's Encrypt.
+Traefik is a reverse proxy that comes with SSL support via Let's Encrypt.
 In this tutorial we will show you how to deploy OpenFaaS with Traefik.

 ## Create an A record